Bonus content: Detailed simulation of cluster costs with CAST AI vs. GKE Autopilot

-Running Kubernetes is a complex task, but luckily teams using Google Cloud Platform can choose from a few solutions that make the job easier.
+Running Kubernetes can be tricky, but luckily teams using Google Cloud Platform can choose from a few solutions that make the job easier.

 Let’s take a closer look at two of them – CAST AI and the GKE Autopilot mode – to see which one is a better fit for efficient teams looking to automate their Kubernetes workloads and cut cloud costs.